Hamiltonian stochastic Lie systems and applications: Hamiltonian stochastic Lie systems

 which is defined on $\cT\mathbb{R}^n$.
-That is, this is a special case of Example \ref{eq:WhiteOscil} by taking $k=0$.
-This much changes the properties of the system.
-It can be proved that \eqref{eq:HOWN} is not Hamiltonian relative to any known structure on $\mathbb{R}^2$ (cf. \cite{LS21}).
-But \eqref{eq:HHOWN} can now be related to a Vessiot--Guldberg Lie algebra given on $\mathbb{R}^2$ given by
+This recovers subcases of Example \ref{eq:WhiteOscil}, namely equation \eqref{eq:HOWN} with $k(t)=\sigma(t)=0$.
+It can be proved that \eqref{eq:HOWN} is not Hamiltonian relative to any symplectic form on $\mathbb{R}^2$ for arbitrary $t$-dependent coefficients as it leads to a Vessiot--Guldberg Lie algebra on the plane related to $\mathfrak{gl}_2$ \cite{LS21}.
+But \eqref{eq:HHOWN} can now be related to a Vessiot--Guldberg Lie algebra $V$ on $\T^*\mathbb{R}^n$ spanned by

 Since,